Hair Loss – a growing problem

 and either clog up your hair brush or end up in the basin

 or shower when you shampoo.
-Often you don’t notice much hair
+Often you don’t notice much

-in the plughole until after you have conditioned your hair,
+hair in the plughole until after you have conditioned your

-have nothing to tangle with and so wash away.
+strands have nothing to tangle with and so wash away.

-Shedding hair can also increase seasonally, many people find
+Shedding hair can also increase seasonally, many people

-tends to fall out a bit more.
+the autumn, tends to fall out a bit more.

-If you’re still concerned about hair loss, you can try a gentle
+If you’re still concerned about hair loss, you can try a

-indicates that you may have a problem.
+away this indicates that you may have a problem.

 How does hair grow?

-The hair strands themselves are known as the shaft, each of
+The hair strands themselves are known as the shaft, each

-by small blood vessels.
+nourished by small blood vessels.